PasinduOG/youtube-downloader/README.md

 4. 📥 Click "Download" button
 5. ⏳ Monitor download progress with the progress bar
 6. 📁 Access downloaded files in the "Downloaded Files" section
+7. 🔄 Use the "Download Another Video" button to start a new download

 ## 💻 Development